English Literature (A Level)

 Subject requirements at GCSE

 Students receive homework every lesson.
 English is best learned through extensive reading and students get plenty of opportunity to do so.
 It is important for students to read other texts beyond those set for the exams.
 Students will also practise exam questions regularly for each set text.

 Which university courses require English Literature A Level?

-English degrees and related degrees such as Linguistics often require English Literature.
+English degrees and related degrees such as Linguistics usually require English Literature.

 Which university courses look favourably on English A Level?